poker strategy

 You'll recognize a Maniac.
 No one gets great cards all day.
 If a player raises three hands in a row, chances are not all those hands are premium.

-When Maniacs raise, they don't always have AA, so you can play against them with hands that you would normally just call with.
+When Maniacs raise, they don't always have pocket Aces, so you can play against them with hands that you would normally just call with.
 Re-raise when you have a decent hand to try to isolate a Maniac.

 Of course, even if they raise every hand, they will get a good one now and then.
 Play with courage and use patience in poker to tame the maniac...